ftcardoso/dataModels/PublicTransportation/ServiceAlert/Alert/doc/spec.md

 	- Attribute type: [Text](https://schema.org/Text)
 	- Mandatory

-- ```refTimeRange```: The time range that the alert will be active.
-The time range can reffer to one or multiple time ranges.
+- ```timeRange```: The time range that the alert will be active.
+The time range can refer to one or multiple time ranges.
+It's represented as an array of arrays, where the first position refers to the start date and the second to the end date of the time range.
-	- Attribute type: List of references to entities of type [TimeRange](https://github.com/ftcardoso/dataModels/blob/public_transportation_2/Transportation/PublicTransportServiceAlerts/TimeRange/doc/spec.md)
+	- Attribute type: List
 	- Mandatory

 - ```refEntity```: Specify exactly which parts of the network this alert affetcs.